milesroberts-123/tajimasDacrossSpecies/README.md

 # To do

-* Add taxon keys to `samples.tsv`?

-* Why are environment variables not being passed to snakemake?

 * dynamically allocate memory to `fastp` based on the size of the input data

 * try submitting jobs to scavenger queue on first attempt, but switch to josephsnodes if job gets canceled